About Liba/ Biography

 I was a member of the International Encaustic Artists, a full member of the Alberta Society of Artists, an active member of the Federation of Canadian Artists, member of Leighton Art Centre Gallery & Museum in Calgary, member of Okotoks Art Gallery, member of Harcourt House Artist Run Centre in Edmonton, and a member of Visual Arts Alberta Association & Canadian Artists Representation for several years.

-My paintings reside in many private and corporate collections in North America and the Czech Republic.
+My paintings reside in many private and corporate collections in North America and in the Czech Republic.